-Pesticide Private Applicator Certification
+Pesticide Private Applicator Certification (PA)

 In Connecticut, a farmer must be certified as a private applicator in order to purchase and use restricted use pesticides on agricultural crops.
 (No certification is needed if a farmer does not use restricted use pesticides.)
 Only one certificate per farm is needed.